Duane Bailey: Early life

 Born in Auckland, Bailey played both rugby and basketball in primary school.
 In 2003 and 2004, he attended Rangeview Intermediate School.
-For high school, he attended Mount Albert Grammar School where he graduated Year 12 in 2009.
-In 2010, he attended Fraser High School in Hamilton, New Zealand for one final year where he was a member of Fraser's national championship-winning team.
+For high school, he attended Mount Albert Grammar School, where he graduated Year 12 in 2009.
+In 2010, he attended Fraser High School in Hamilton for one final year where he was a member of Fraser's national championship-winning team.

-As a junior, Bailey played in the Conference Basketball League for the JTB/Breakers in 2008 and for the Waikato Titans in 2010.
+In 2008, Bailey played for the JTB/Breakers in the Conference Basketball League (CBL).
+In 2010, he played in the CBL for the Waikato Titans.

 Professional career

 New Zealand NBL

 On 22 December 2010, Bailey signed a two-year deal with the Manawatu Jets of the New Zealand National Basketball League.
-In his rookie season for the Jets, he averaged 4.8 points and 5.2 rebounds in 17 games.
+In the 2011 New Zealand NBL season, he averaged 4.8 points and 5.2 rebounds in 17 games for the Jets.

-In December 2011, Bailey left the Manawatu Jets, opting out of the second year of his two-year contract due to family and work commitments; he also desired to move back to Auckland.
-Later that month, he signed with the Auckland Pirates for the 2012 New Zealand NBL season.
+In December 2011, Bailey parted ways with the Manawatu Jets and signed with the Auckland Pirates for the 2012 New Zealand NBL season.
 He won a championship with the Pirates in 2012, and averaged 3.9 points and 3.5 rebounds in 15 games.

-In January 2013, Bailey signed with the re-established Super City Rangers for the 2013 New Zealand NBL season.
-He subsequently had a breakout season playing for the young Rangers squad as he averaged 11.8 points and 7.8 rebounds in 15 games.
+In January 2013, Bailey joined the Super City Rangers for the 2013 New Zealand NBL season.
+He averaged 11.8 points and 7.8 rebounds in 15 games.

 On 18 December 2013, Bailey re-signed with the Super City Rangers for the 2014 New Zealand NBL season.
-He averaged career highs in points (19.4), rebounds (9.3) and assists (1.8) in 2014, as the Rangers improved from last in 2013, to seventh in 2014.
-Bailey and teammate Jason Cadee were the driving force behind the Rangers resurgence.
+He averaged career highs in points (19.4), rebounds (9.3) and assists (1.8) in 2014, earning NZNBL Most Outstanding Kiwi Forward/Centre honours.